A guide to campground photography

 18. Joshua Tree

 Know Before You Go: There is NO CELL SERVICE in the park.
 Plan your activities ahead of time as you will not be able to do research while at the campground.
 Summer temperatures get above 100 degrees.
-Do not plan on hiking more than a few hours durning high temperatures.
+Do not plan on hiking more than a few hours during high temperatures or your little trip for campground photography might surprise.

 Where To Stay: Indian Cove